JeffRMoore/async-benchmark-runner/README.md

 ABR has an option for debugging a benchmark to determine if garbage collection is happening during measurement.
-Passing the `--debug-gc` option to `run-benchmark` will trigger a debugging mode which outputs begging and ending indicators for measurement periods.
+Passing the `--debug-gc` option to `run-benchmark` will trigger a debugging mode which outputs begining and ending indicators for measurement periods.
 Using the `--trace_gc` option for node, one can determine when garbage collection activity appears within a measurement interval.